-$Regkey: [HKLM \setminus SYSTEM \setminus CurrentControlSet \setminus Services \setminus TransarcAFSDaemon \setminus Parameters]$
+Regkey: [HKLM\SYSTEM\CurrentControlSet\Services\TransarcAFSDaemon\Parameters]

 If enabled (set to 1), the Logoff Event handler will not attempt to delete the user's tokens if the user's profile is stored outside of AFS.
+This option only applies when the AFS SMB gateway interface is in use.